lumberjack1970/EasyWeightforNX/README.md

 layerState As NXOpen.Layer.State = NXOpen.Layer.State.Hidden  ' Can be set to Visible or Hidden
 ```

+### Construction Objects Visibility
+This enhanced version of the previous Layer Quick Switch Journal allows you to easily toggle the visibility of various construction objects, including Sketches, Curves, Datums, Routing, Assembly Constraints, and Layers.
+It provides separate settings to manage which objects need to be visible and which need to be hidden.

 ### Drafting View Border On / Off Journal
 Created, because it was a consistent struggle to locate the drawing border when I hovered my mouse.
 You can find this function under Drafting preferences / View / Workflow / Border.